oscartbeaumont/ElectronPlayer/README.md

 [![Build Status](https://travis-ci.org/oscartbeaumont/Netflix-Desktop.svg?branch=master)](https://travis-ci.org/oscartbeaumont/Netflix-Desktop)
 # Netflix Desktop
-A Desktop App (Bassicly A Wrapper) For Netflix Wirtten Using Electron.
+A Desktop App (Basically A Wrapper) For Netflix Written Using Electron.
 This Application Supports Windows (.msi), MacOS (.app) and Linux (Binary in Folder).

 # How to Use
 Get The Prebuilt Binarys From The Github Releases Page Linked Below.